Why is it important to teach kids about plastic?

 An afternoon project for older children.

-This is a great creative activity to get children thinking outside of the box!
+This is a great creative activity to get children thinking outside of the box, helping them see why plastic packaging isn't necessary.
+You can also explain how it takes all the tonnes of plastic years to decompose.

-These are some great starting points to begin discussing the effects of plastic pollution and the steps we can take to reduce it with younger and older children.
-They can easily be expanded upon but don’t need extensive resources, only what you have in your home.
+These are great starting points to help you discuss the effects of plastic pollution with your kids and the steps we can take to reduce it.
+The points can be easily expanded upon or adapted, but don’t need extensive resources, only what you have in your home.

-Topics of sustainability can be difficult for our children to understand.
-By introducing activities and involving them in everyday environmentally friendly practices, we’re encouraging habits to bring them a better future.
+The subject of sustainability can be difficult for children to understand, but by introducing fun activities and involving them in everyday environmentally friendly chores, we can encourage good habits to bring them a better future.

-At Bower Collective we want to help educate everyone on how we can easily reduce plastic waste by making conscious decisions about the items we purchase.
-We take the care of our families very seriously, all of our products are non-toxic, plant based, chemical free, not tested on animals and full of all natural ingredients that are ethically sourced.
-We also ensure our suppliers are doing everything they can to reduce their carbon impact!If you’re struggling on where to start from the above activities, head over to our Waste Calculator.
-It’s a great place to start asking your kids what products the household uses that they might not have thought about in terms of plastic waste, and this will help you establish what they already know!
+At Bower Collective we want to help educate everyone on how easy it is to reduce plastic waste by making conscious decisions about the items we purchase.
+We take the care of our families seriously, and all of our products are non-toxic, plant based, chemical free, not tested on animals and contain all-natural ingredients that are ethically sourced.
+We also ensure our suppliers are doing everything they can to reduce their carbon impact.